WillNilges/pubsite/linux_seminar_files/LinuxNotes.md

 To install packages on RHEL, type `sudo yum update`
 ![yum update](https://raw.githubusercontent.com/WillNilges/willnilges.github.io/master/linux_seminar_files/term3.png)

 ### Text Editing
 There are several ways to edit text in Linux.
-Arguably the fastest and lightest weight method is to use a Terminal
+Arguably the fastest and lightest weight method is to use a Terminal.
+The big three are:

 ![nano](https://raw.githubusercontent.com/WillNilges/willnilges.github.io/master/linux_seminar_files/term4.png)